 “ministers” against their churches, claiming termination in violation

 employment discrimination laws.
-See Who is a Minister?
+See Who

 The case that decided this issue was: